dwhjames/datomisca/doc/getstarted.md

 }
 ```

-> We use `flatMap` because we expect to perform other transactions returning other Future so we will compose them.
+> We use `flatMap` because we expect to perform other asynchronous operations upon the completion of the transaction.

 ## #8 Define your first entity